Macrometacorp/docs/docs/queryworkers/akamai/generate-edge-worker-stream.md

 title: Generate Edge Worker from Stream Worker
 ---

-Generate an edge worker from a Stream worker.
+Generate an edge worker from a stream worker.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Stream Workers**.